BananaBoii600/Music-Player/README.md

 # Python-Music-Player
 A music player with gui made with python using tkinter and pygame

-This Code requires python installed on your computer, python can be downloaded at https://www.python.org/downloads/
+This Code requires python installed on your computer, python can be downloaded [here](https://www.python.org/downloads)

 The code can only be used for personal use and educational purposes